JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------
 </details>

-Open the [`.treefile`](./res/12s_TIM2_I_G4_F/12s_ncbi_ed_cut_realn_filtered.fasta.treefile) in [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4) and familiarize yourself with the "**Layout**" options in the left panel.
-You may "**Zoom**" in or "**Expand**" the tree to increase visibility of certain clades.
+Open the [`.treefile`](./res/12s_TIM2_I_G4_F/12s_ncbi_ed_cut_realn_filtered.fasta.treefile) in [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4).
+Use the "**Layout**" options in the left panel to "**Zoom**" or "**Expand**" the tree to increase visibility.
 You can also increase the "**Font Size**" of the "**Tip Labels**" (click on the triangle to the left of "Tip Labels" to open it).

-Then, remember that IQ-TREE produced an unrooted tree, so the way the phylogeny is rooted is arbitrary.
+Remember that IQ-TREE produced an unrooted tree, so the phylogeny is rooted arbitrarily.
 However, we included *Haematopus ater*, belonging to the family Haematopodidae, while all other species belong to the family Charadriidae.
 Thus, the correct root of the phylogeny must lie between *Haematopus ater* and the other taxa.
 Search for the branch leading to *Haematopus* (command-f on a Mac or go to Edit > Find and search for Haematopus, the tip will be highlighted).
 Click on the branch that leads to this species to select it.
 Then click on the “**Reroot**” icon with the yellow arrow in the upper panel to reroot the tree.
-Then, sort the taxa according to node order.
-To do so, click "**Decreasing node order**" in FigTree's "**Tree**" menu (or hit command-d on a Mac).
+Finally, sort the taxa according to node order: click "**Decreasing node order**" in FigTree's "**Tree**" menu (or hit command-d on a Mac).
 This should move *Haematopus ater* to the top of the tree.

 <kbd>![](./img/figtree_001.png)</kbd>